 University of San Francisco

 The University of San Francisco is a premier Jesuit university and is a reflection of the inclusive, inspirational, innovative city that surrounds it.
-The University of San Francisco, the city's first university, was established by the Jesuits in October 1855.
+The university was established by the Jesuits in October 1855.
 It provides the students from all backgrounds an education that is intensely personal and intellectually demanding.
 A Jesuit education is a commitment to explore, engage, and improve the world around them.
 The university’s strength lies in it’s diversity.
 It’s core mission is to promote learning in the Jesuit Catholic tradition .

 The University’s 55 acre campus sits a top a hill next to Golden Gate Park, overlooking downtown San Francisco and the Pacific Ocean.
 It’s campus serves as a platform for complex conversations and a meeting place for individuals and communities to showcase their distinct perspectives.